omaj22/Ease-Ride/README.md

 # Ease-Ride is a user-friendly web application that allows users to easily rent cars.

-Built with Python Flask, TailwindCSS, and SQLite, the platform provides an intuitive interface for browsing, selecting, and booking rental vehicles.
+Built with Python Flask, HTML, Javascript, TailwindCSS, CSS, and SQLite, the platform provides an intuitive interface for browsing, selecting, and booking rental vehicles.
 Whether you're looking for a short-term rental or long-term solution, Ease ride makes the process seamless and hassle-free.Features

 #Features
 Car Listings: Browse a wide selection of vehicles available for rent.